serebrov/.emacs/README.md

   - for example, M-x helpful-variable RET evil-want-C-u-scroll
 - M-x describe-symbol - describes any symbol (function, variable, face, etc.), a catch-all, C-h o

-# Emacs interacitve commands and prefix system
+# Emacs interactive commands and prefix system

 Interactive commands are special functions that can be executed with `M-x`.
 These special functions are able to take extra arguments passed via Emacs prefix system.